-This has a dual role (for Silver and Gold members); to serve as a training diary which can be accessed in future, and also as a direct communication with the MPG coaching staff.
+This has a dual role (for Silver and Gold members); to serve as a training diary which can be accessed in future, and also as a direct communication with your MPG coach.
 Each day, the coach will receive the comments and have an opportunity to respond to the comments of every single workout made by each athlete.
 The MPG athlete/coach communication infrastructure we have created makes MPG the most user friendly, service-oriented coaching option available, anywhere.
 As mentioned previously, the coach also has a function to post comments on future workouts for each athlete.
 This can be viewed in the “Coach Comments” tab.

 In addition to the communication functions, the workout logging also serves as a system input and the volume of future training blocks are adjusted in accordance with the volume of training that has been completed.
 In other words, if training consistency is poor, future volumes will be reduced whereas if training consistency is good, training volumes will increase incrementally.
 MPG always strives to match the volume and intensity with the athlete’s current level of fitness.

 The flux in an athlete’s performance, and the flux in an athlete’s training volume is always matched and accounted for and the most appropriate training program is provided.

 Workouts can be auto-logged by connecting the training device to Strava.
 Provided the Workouts are completed on the same day as the prescribed workout, the workouts will be downloaded and logged and the program will be updated automatically.
 The user only needs to pair their device with Strava and then click the Strava icon,and the workouts will be downloaded and logged.
 This will provide necessary information needed to update the training program.
 Workouts can also be logged manually, and additional, unscheduled workout logs can be logged manually as well.